Australia says WTO should punish Chinese economic coercion

 U.S. Secretary of State Antony Blinken said last month the United States will not leave Australia alone to face coercion from China and that such behavior toward U.S. allies will hamper improvement in relations between Washington and Beijing.

-“Where there are no consequences for coercive behavior, there is little incentive for restraint,” Morrison said.
+“Where there are no consequences for coercive behavior, there is little incentive for restraint,” he said.

 The G-7 meeting “provides an opportunity to point a way forward” at a WTO ministerial conference on trade reforms in November, he said.